 Doug Schepers became Developer Relations Lead in 2012.
 He also acts as project coordinator (staff contact) for the Audio, WebApps, and Web Events Working Groups, and Rich Web Client Activity Lead.
 He is also active in the SVG Working Group.
 He joined the W3C Team in June 2007 as a Compound Document Specialist, and was previously AC Representative for Vectoreal and has been creating Web Applications for many years.

-Michael[tm] Smith joined the W3C in January 2007, as part of the W3C's Mobile Web Initiative.
-He's now involved with work on core standards related to browsing technologies; in particular, the phenomenon known as HTML5, as well as other standards related to Web Applications.
+Michael[tm] Smith is a W3C Deputy Director whose work focuses on core standards related to browsing technologies and Web applications.
 Mike has been based in Tokyo since 2001, and prior to joining the W3C, worked for Opera Software and Openwave Systems (and was for most of that time involved with design, development, testing, and deployment of software for mobile operators in Japan).